-Stockholders of record at the close of business on April 5, 2004 are entitled to notice of, and to vote at, the annual meeting or any adjournment or postponement thereof.
-The Board of Directors of Intuitive Surgical unanimously recommends that you vote "FOR" the nominees to the Board of Directors listed in the attached proxy statement.
+Stockholders of record at the close of business on April 4, 2005 are entitled to notice of, and to vote at, the annual meeting or any adjournment or postponement thereof.
+The Board of Directors of Intuitive Surgical unanimously recommends that you vote "FOR" the nominees to the Board of Directors listed in Proposal No. 1 in the attached proxy statement.